When plain water doesn’t get your produce as clean as you’d like, try this simple, homemade veggie wash made from a blend of vinegar and water.

 - It can also help remove high concentrations of bacteria and viruses.

 - Washing helps minimize exposure to pesticides, though it will not totally eliminate these residues.

-- Unfortunately, It may not protect your kids from specific resistant bacteria such as E. Coli or Salmonella!
+- Washing veggies may NOT protect your kids from specific resistant bacteria such as E. Coli or Salmonella.

 According to the International Food Safety Council, the E. Coli bacteria has made itself very resistant to cleaning, after it has clung to your produce effectively.
 It develops a film over itself to ensure survival.
 Sometimes, those little buggers even lodge themselves within the flesh of your produce, that would not be removed with any cleaning method.
 However, if they have not developed their film that helps them cling on, and are loose, they can be rinsed away.
 This is the same case with the salmonella bacteria.

 So, if for any reason, you can minimize the exposure to pesticides and bacteria, it most definitely should be a practice you could teach your kids.

 This is our practice for cleaning our fruits and veggies.
 But, we wait to clean the produce until we are ready to eat.
 Cleaning early and then letting sit on a counter, may encourage more bacteria to begin growing.
-When we are ready to eat or use our veggies, we use a two step process:

 - 2 cups water

-- 2 cups white vinegar (with 5% acidity)
+- 1 cup white vinegar (with 5% acidity)

 This easy practice can help keep your kids well!
-Check out our tomato lips we found in our garden yesterday

 So, do you wash your produce?